 - Use the Junk/Not Junk buttons (See Webmail section above).

 - Use the “Forward as Attachment” option found in the dropdown menu.

 Thunderbird: Right-click message and select “Forward-As” -> Attachment.

 Mac Mail: Right Click Message and select “Forward as Attachment”.

-- Click on ‘New Message’ to open a new window.
+- Double click the email to open it to a new window.

-- Drag the message from the previous Window into the new message and it will be added as an Attachment.
+- Alternatively, click on ‘New Message’ to open a new window and drag the message from the previous Window into the new message and it will be added as an Attachment.

 Please note that the above processes may look different depending on the layout of your email client.